rwlpf/Resources/Visualization/DataVisualizationTraining.md

 4) practical exerise (if possbile) to use the newly learned knowledge
 5) further material and or refernces

+Session length - aim for 30 mins with follow up tasks
+    Follow up taks
+    Read article x
+    Try with this bit of data
+    Try and create viz or story etc

 ## Data - types of data